RafKulas/MACD/README.md

 # MACD
-Made for project for "Metody Numeryczne" (ang.
-Numerical Methods)
+Made for project for "Numerical Methods" course